TrebledJ/trebledj.github.io/content/posts/programming/2023-09-gdb/2023-09-10-gdb-cheatsheet.md

 (No, the subtitle is not a comment on gender.)

-These are a curated collection of GDB/GEF commands which I find incredibly useful for dynamic analysis and reverse engineering.
-These are mainly personal notes and may be incomplete, but suggestions are welcomed!
+This is a curated collection of GDB/GEF commands which I find incredibly useful for dynamic analysis and reverse engineering.
+These are mainly personal notes and may be incomplete, but suggestions are welcome!
 If there's a useful GDB/GEF command you use that's not on this list, do [leave a comment](#comments) or [let me know](/#contact) so that I can add it. :)

 ## The Basics